Nomanriaz786/future_intern/readme.md

-# install these libraries before to run  the code efficiently
+Run this command before to execuate the code efficiently

 !pip install catboost tensorflow scikit-learn matplotlib